12 - ELF Coredump

 0x5580b86f50

-LIEF enables, to a certain extent, to modify coredump.
-For instance, we can update the register values as follows:
+To a certain extent, LIEF enables the modification of coredumps.
+For instance, we can update register values as follows:

 prstatus.set(lief.ELF.CorePrStatus.Registers.AARCH64.PC, 0xDEADC0DE)